MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/configure-connection-roles.md

 With Microsoft Dataverse you can define **connections** between table rows without creating a table relationship.
 In model-driven apps people can establish a named link between rows to establish less a formal relationship which doesn't justify creating an actual table relationship.
 Some examples include *friend*, *sibling*, *spouse*, *attendee*, and *stakeholder*.
 Some connections can also be reciprocal, such as *child* and *parent*, *husband* and *wife*, or *doctor* and *patient*.

 When people set a connection between two rows, they can also add a description and additional information such as start and end dates for the relationship.
-More information: [Create connections to define and view relationships between rows](/powerapps/user/add-connection-role)
+More information: [Add a connection role to link rows to each other](/powerapps/user/add-connection-role)

 Anyone with write access to the **Connection Role** table can establish which connection are available for people to use.